aave/aave-utilities/README.md

 - @param `maxSlippage` The max slippage that the user accepts in the swap
 - @param @optional `permitSignature` A permit signature of the tx.
 Only needed when previously signed (Not needed at the moment).
 - @param `swapAll` Bool indicating if the user wants to swap all the current collateral
-- @param @optional `onBehalfOf` The ethereum address for which user is swaping.
+- @param @optional `onBehalfOf` The ethereum address for which user is swapping.
 It will default to the user address
 - @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
 - @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
 Defaults to false */